• Home

 Recommended Video

-The corporate marketing intern explained in a viral TikTok video, as a hybrid worker, she only needs to get into the office once a week, so living and flying from South Carolina is cheaper than renting in the Big Apple—a city recently ranked as the world’s most expensive for expats.
+The former corporate marketing intern explained in a viral TikTok video, as a hybrid worker, she only needs to get into the office once a week, so living and flying from South Carolina is cheaper than renting in the Big Apple—a city recently ranked as the world’s most expensive for expats.

 @sophiacelentano48

-day 2 commuting from charleston to new jersey🫶 #fyp#foryou#commuter#corporateintern#adagencyintern
+day 2 commuting from charleston to new jersey🫶 #fyp #foryou #commuter #corporateintern #adagencyintern

 ♬ original sound – Sophia Celentano